Moscow State School 57: Extracurricular activities

 School 57 offers a number of free courses for middle schoolers preparing students who intend to apply to the mathematics, humanities and biology classes.
 The math program includes weekly problem solving sets for sixth-, seventh- and eighth-graders, some of the courses are published.
 The biology track includes lectures in math, biology and chemistry for eighth graders, and future humanities students study literature and history.
-All of the courses take place in the first, historical building of the school on Maly Znamensky Lane.
-The school also offers a number of clubs for students of each of its three buildings, including a chess club, film club, ceramics club, theater club (both puppet theater and drama) and a course preparing for TOEFL and IELTS standardized English tests.
+The school also offers a course preparing for TOEFL and IELTS standardized English tests.

 Class vacations, including those involving intense work (lectures, presentations, field trips), are popular in the school, though not mandated by the administration.
 Math classes usually tend to have mountain hiking journeys, while humanities classes organize urban trips, focusing on cultural and historical studies.
 Since 1996 the school worked together with the Tauric Chersonese museum to organize volunteers from the number of students and alumni to work and learn on different archaeological sites in the area.